 - All Living Things® Small Animal Feeding Dishes come in various sizes.
 The two-ounce size crock offers easy access for small breed hamsters, and the five-ounce crocks are perfect for Syrian hamsters.
 These crocks are easy to wash, come in a variety of colors, and prices run under $3 for this size range.

 - Lixit's Aquarium/Cage Water Bottle can be hung from cage bars or a screened aquarium lid.
 The design also discourages climbing and if you hang it just low enough for your hamster to drink from the tube, he'll have difficulty reaching the bottle to chew it.
 Plan to refill the bottle with fresh water every day.
-It holds five ounces of water and retails for about $5.
+It holds five ounces of water and retails for about $5 for the 4.9 ounce bottle and about $6 for the 10 ounce bottle.

 Feeding your hamster the right diet will help him stay healthy.
 It's usually best to feed a variety of foods to ensure you're meeting his nutritional needs.
 Make a balanced, pelleted diet your pet's main food, and offer a small amount of standard hamster mix two to three times a week as a delicious supplement that helps keep him from becoming bored with his food.
 You can also offer a few fresh foods each week, but feed very small amounts so you don't upset your hamster's digestive system.